 Tandreasha has been involved with OPEN M for over 2 years now.
 She was a graduate of our Getting Ahead classes and also a recent graduate of the CWC program.
 When Tandreasha graduated from CWC, she was 9 months pregnant with her daughter Breyana.
 A lot of different concepts and ideological strategies are taught within a CWC class, but the main thing Tandreasha took away from her class, what that she absolutely needed to become self-sufficient to take care of her growing family.

-Since completing her programming at OPEN M, Tandreasha has been able to have her record sealed, gained full-time employment as a home healthcare aide and recently secured her Section 8 certificate that will give her stable housing moving forward.
+Since completing her programming at OPEN M, Tandreasha has been able to have her record sealed, gained full-time employment as a home healthcare aide and recently acquired stable housing.
 The only piece still missing from her puzzle was safe, reliable and constant transportation.